carlo-ltk/api-versioning/README.md

 ### Deploy a new version

-Let's assume we did some change to the API code and we would like to deploy them to a new `mojito` version.
+Let's assume we did some change to the API code and we would like to deploy them to a new `daiquiri` version.

 We need to execute the `serve.sh` script with the new version name as argument

 ```
-./serve.sh mojito
+./serve.sh daiquiri
 ```

 The script will:

-* Deploy the api to the `mojito` stage (this will deploy a new API Gateway and Lambda function by running `serverless deploy --stage mojito`)
+* Deploy the api to the `daiquiri` stage (this will deploy a new API Gateway and Lambda function by running `serverless deploy --stage daiquiri`)
 * update the `versions.auto.tfvars.json` file with the new version
 * apply the neeeded terraform changes to make the versions available through CloufFront

-### Consume the "mojito" version
+### Consume the "daiquiri" version

 ```
-curl   https://d3ehik0tnv7107.cloudfront.net/ping  -H "api-version: mojito"
+curl   https://d3ehik0tnv7107.cloudfront.net/ping  -H "api-version: daiquiri"
 ```

 ```
 {
-  "message": "Hey there, I'm the ping function and I executed successfully! (mojito)"
+  "message": "Hey there, I'm the ping function and I executed successfully! (daiquiri)"
 }
 ```

-### Dismmiss the "mojito" version
+### Dismmiss the "daiquiri" version

-Let's assume we want to get rid of the `mojito` version and all its associated resources.
+Let's assume we want to get rid of the `daiquiri` version and all its associated resources.

 We will execture

 ```
-./forget.sh mojito
+./forget.sh daiquiri
 ```

 This will: